MinhQuangDo/IoT-Doorbell/documentation/developer/Readme.md

 - Whenever any state/information is updated, `publishState` is called to publish the door's state, updating both the UI and hardware accordingly.

+- There are 2 states of the door (closed and open).
+Hitting the door button will switch the state accordingly

+- The UI will get the state of the door to display appropriately.
+If the door is open, the lock button is disabled.
+If the door is locked, the door button is disabled.